jenkinsci/job-dsl-plugin/docs/User-Power-Moves.md

               will be ignored when script security for Job DSL is disabled on the "Configure Global Security" page

 > ⚠ **Note**: when using multiple Job DSL build steps in a single pipeline, set `removedJobAction`, `removedViewAction`
-> or `removedConfigFilesAction` to `DELETE` (or `DISABLE`) only for the Job DSL build step.
-Otherwise jobs, views or
+> or `removedConfigFilesAction` to `DELETE` (or `DISABLE`) only for the last Job DSL build step.
+Otherwise jobs, views
-> config files may be deleted and re-created (or disabled and re-enabled) and you may loose the job history of generated
+> or config files may be deleted and re-created (or disabled and re-enabled) and you may loose the job history of
-> jobs.
+> generated jobs.
 See [JENKINS-44142](https://issues.jenkins-ci.org/browse/JENKINS-44142) for details.